What if you could leave a legacy that reflects your values and continues to make an impact long after you are gone?

 – Babylonian Talmud, Tractate Ta’anit, 23a

-What if you could leave a legacy that reflects your values and continues to make an impact long after you are gone?
-Naming Temple Shaaray Tefila as a beneficiary of a part of your estate is just one of the ways you can leave a lasting legacy - a token of your dedication to our sacred community which will help guarantee our congregation’s long-term future.
+Naming Temple Shaaray Tefila as a beneficiary of your estate is just one of the ways you can leave a lasting legacy – a token of your dedication to our sacred community which will help guarantee our congregation’s long-term future.
 It is a privilege and an obligation to be part of the future of this community.
 Please let us know if you plan to remember Shaaray Tefila in your will.

 Some of our members have decided to support this synagogue in perpetuity through gifts made to the endowment.
 Through your will, trust, or other estate planning document, you, too, can choose to leave a bequest to Shaaray Tefila, in which you may designate a specific use for your gift and add language to reflect if the gift is made in memory or honor of a loved one.